sekhri101/personal-goals/happy-moments/README.md

 ## 2018

+- 02/18/2018: Oregon Truffle Festival with friends
+- 02/17/2018: Zwickelmania with friends; pizza dinner with other friends
+- 02/16/2018: Introduced Donald to American Vandal
 - 02/14/2018: Got my new glasses! 👓
 - 02/13/2018: Wrote a letter to a friend from high school
 - 02/11/2018: Friends came to see the new house!
 I made them a tasty lunch.